weida0216/Pizza-Sales-Analysis/README.md

 <img width="102" alt="Screenshot 2022-12-20 at 3 27 19 PM" src="https://user-images.githubusercontent.com/79434994/208608027-b7a1a5a5-5423-41cf-95a5-c433df9a3497.png">

-To better identify any possible trend, Tableau was used to plot the following visualisations:
+To better identify possible trends, Tableau was used to plot the following visualisations:

 <img width="500" alt="Screenshot 2022-12-20 at 4 16 01 PM" src="https://user-images.githubusercontent.com/79434994/208617023-e7780ee5-512a-4ef2-910e-8840eb3fbebb.png">

 <img width="500" alt="Screenshot 2022-12-20 at 4 16 21 PM" src="https://user-images.githubusercontent.com/79434994/208617085-975ae26d-8597-4aef-a841-c123aef2df82.png">

+As observed above, there are clear trends in consumption patterns throughout the week, with sales ramping up steadily from Sundays and peaking on Fridays.
+The days of the week with the highest amount of sales are Thursday, Friday and Saturday.
+Therefore, the business can perhaps hold promotional events during those days as footflow would be the highest.
+Furthermore, more manpower should also be allocated on those days to ensure that staff are not overwhelmed.